Antidepressant Medicines Used to Treat OCD

 SSRIs make bleeding more likely in the upper gastrointestinal tract (stomach and esophagus).
 Taking SSRIs with NSAIDs (such as Aleve or Advil) makes bleeding even more likely.
 Taking medicines that control acid in the stomach may help.1

 Women who take an SSRI during pregnancy have a slightly higher chance of having a baby with birth defects.
-If you are pregnant, you and your doctor must weigh the risks of taking an SSRI against the risks of not treating OCD.
+If you are pregnant, you and your doctor must weigh the risks of taking an SSRI against the risks of not treating your anxiety disorder.

 eMedicineHealth Medical Reference from Healthwise